Top PLC Brands and Leading Automation Companies in 2025

 Leading PLC Automation Companies

-Here’s an overview of the world’s most popular PLC brands and their contributions to automation in 2025:
+Here’s an overview of the world’s most popular PLC manufacturers and their contributions to automation in 2025:

 Allen-Bradley